g0wfv/BTLogin/README.md

 ... and reboot your router.

-The script accepts an optional command line argument.
-This makes it loop indefinitely checking the connection every x seconds.
-Without the command line arguement, it checks the connection once and terminates (crontab mode)

 ### Untested!
 It is possible the script could be run from `/etc/network/interfaces` although I haven't tested or used this method.
 A possible configuration for this could look like this ...